-It’s just the right song to play today.
-“When Tomorrow Comes” is my Eurythmics superjam, but go with the horror-riffic new wave classic for All Hallow’s Steve.
+It’s just the right song to play.
+“When Tomorrow Comes” is my Eurythmics superjam, but go with the horror-riffic new wave classic for All Hallow’s Eve.

 17. Katy Perry, “E.T.”

-Aliens are left out of Halloween festivities way too often, which is bizarre because they can just kidnap all the vampires, ghosts, and goblins if they want to.
+Aliens are way underrepresented on Halloween, which is bizarre because they could just abduct all the vampires, ghosts, and goblins if they wanted to.

 18. Bonnie McKee, “Sleepwalker”

-Ms. Bonnie is the songwriter responsible for “Teenage Dream,” “California Gurls,” “Dynamite,” and “Hold It Against Me,” and here she somnambulates for our attention in this kicky Halloween tune.
+Bonnie is the songwriter responsible for “Teenage Dream,” “California Gurls,” “Dynamite,” and “Hold It Against Me.”
+Here she somnambulates for our attention in this kicky Halloween tune.
 I’m awake and loving it.

 19. Sophie Ellis-Bextor, “Murder on the Dancefloor”

 The perfect tune for your tango with Michael Myers, “Murder on the Dancefloor” is one of the most effervescent dance tracks of the 2000s.
 And hey, it’s about bloodshed!
 Just like good cardio.

 20. Michael Jackson, “Thriller”

 I want to be above cliche, really I do.
 But those hokey Rod Temperton lyrics are addictive, the beat drives you, and Vincent Price gives us life (and afterlife) with his creepy narration.
 Did you think I was gonna end this list any other way?